 DaVinci Roofing Caters to Tradition

-“Wood roofs or shake shingle roofs are a thing of the past,” says Adam McCoy, president of McCoy Roofing, Siding & Contracting.
+“Wood roofs or shake shingle roofs are a thing of the past,” says Adam McCoy, president of McCoy Roofing.
 “In fact, insurance companies quit insuring them altogether unless your home was ‘grandfathered in.’”

 “We have a growing demand for DaVinci, which is a polymer plastic made to look like a shake or slate shingle,” Adam says.
 “It’s produced by a Kansas City company – DaVinci Roofscapes.
 They’ve really taken over the market.”

 DaVinci shakes have the appearance and textures of slate and shake shingles.
 But because they’re polymer plastic, they’re substantially more durable than real cedar and slate.

 Their shakes are fire-resistant, weatherproofed, and able to withstand wind gusts up to 110 mph.